-15. CAPITAL MANAGEMENT
+14. CAPITAL MANAGEMENT

-The Company considers its capital to be the components of shareholders' equity.
+The Company considers its capital to be long-term debt and the components of shareholders' equity.
 The Company's objective when managing capital is to maintain adequate levels of funding to support the development of its business and maintain the necessary corporate and administrative functions to facilitate these activities.
-This is done primarily through equity financing.
+This is done through both debt and equity financing.

-In December 2015, the Company filed a short form base shelf prospectus in British Columbia, Alberta, and Ontario, and a corresponding shelf registration statement with the United States Securities and Exchange Commission on Form F-10, which enables issuances from time to time in order to increase the Company's available capital which was used in connection with the financings completed during the year (Note 9).
+In December 2015, the Company filed a short form base shelf prospectus in British Columbia, Alberta, and Ontario, and a corresponding shelf registration statement with the United States Securities and Exchange Commission on Form F-10, which enables issuances from time to time in order to increase the Company's available capital which was used in connection with the financings completed during the year ended September 30, 2016 (Note 9).
 Future financings are dependent on market conditions and the ability to identify sources of investment.
 There can be no assurance the Company will be able to raise funds in the future.